Loop-erased partitioning of a graph: mean-field analysis: Intro: Loop-erasure and random partitioning

-The sampling algorithm described above shows that the resulting partition has the tendency to cluster in the same block (tree) points that can be visited by the SRW with high probability on time scale $\tau_q$.
-In this sense the loop-erased partition has the tendency to capture \emph{metastable-like regions} (blocks), namely, regions of points from which is difficult for the SRW to escape on time scale $1/q$.
-This makes the probability $\mu_q$ an interesting measure for randomized clustering procedures, see in this direction \cite{ACGM1} and \cite[Sec.
+The Wilson's sampling algorithm described above shows that the resulting partition has the tendency to cluster in the same block (tree) points that can be visited by the RW with high probability on time scale $\tau_q$.
+In this sense the loop-erased partitioning has the tendency to capture \emph{metastable-like regions} (blocks), namely, regions of points from which it is difficult for the RW to escape on time scale $1/q$.
+This makes the probability $\mu_q$ an interesting measure for randomized clustering procedures, see in this direction~\cite{ACGM1} and~\cite[Sec.
 5]{ACGM2}.
-Still, it is not a-priori clear how strong and stable is this feature of capturing metastable landscapes, since it heavily depends on the underlying geometry (weighted adjacency matrix) and the choice of the killing parameter, $q$.
-The goal of this paper is to start making precise this heuristic by analyzing 2-points correlations associated to $\mu_q$ on the simplest informative geometries.
+Yet, a-priori it is not clear how strong and stable is this feature of capturing ``metastable landscapes'', since it heavily depends on the underlying geometry (weighted adjacency matrix) and the choice of the killing parameter $q$.
+The scope of this paper is to start making precise this heuristic by analyzing 2-points correlations associated to $\mu_q$ on the simplest \emph{dense} informative geometries.